ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 ## Editing the Path Environment Variable

 If you are completely unfamiliar with Windows, let's quickly go through this.
 You don't *have to* have Vim in your path, you could just use shell aliases, but if you want to, there are multiple ways to do it.
 I'll describe two.
 I prefer Option Two, because there's less room for error, and you'll probably end up there eventually to clean up mistakes made with Option One.
+Option One is for people who wish to script their entire device configuration.

 ### Option One, Command Line